Kroc/v80/README.md

 ## ~~Features~~

-- No linker, we have linker at home &rarr; includes
+- No linker, we have linker at home → includes
 - No Macros!
 Copy + Paste is your friend or re-use includes
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway
+- $FFFF is the largest number in the universe
 - No floating point numbers.
 Have you _tried_ coding floats on an 8-bit CPU??
-- No negative numbers.
-It's all 1s in 2s compliment
 - No shift operators.
 Multiply/divide by powers of 2
 - No comparison operators -- we use the zero-flag here
 - No commas.
 Commas were a mistake